Laminates are floating floors that can stay over any subfloor. So, does laminate flooring need an underlayment?

 You shouldn’t put two layers of underlayment under a laminate floor.
 That’s because the subfloor will be thicker than 5mm and the floor height will be higher, meaning the laminate locks won’t lock and click properly.

 Using two layers of underlayment will make the floor unstable and weak, meaning the floor will be incapable of supporting weight and traffic.

 A weak and unstable floor will become soft and bouncy and increase the pressure on the locks every time you walk.
 Over time, the lock will dislodge, causing the planks to separate and create gaps in your floor.

 So, installing two laminate underlayments won’t increase the durability or support of the planks.
 Instead, it will cause the floor to separate and be unstable.

 How Long Does Underlayment Last Under Laminate?

-Also, cork and combination underlayment usually last longer than standard foam underlayment since they are stronger and designed to handle high traffic and weight.
+Also, the cork or combination underlayment lasts longer than standard foam underlayment since they are designed to handle traffic and weight better.

 The type of subfloor also determines the durability of the underlayment.
 If the subfloor is exposed to constant water, it will last less.
 If the subfloor is durable and not exposed to water, it will last longer.

 Installing an underlayment before installing laminate planks is necessary.
 If you don’t, the planks will be affected by moisture, water, and other damage.

 It’s best to install a waterproof and durable underlayment for your laminate planks.
 The type you will use depends on the condition and the structure of your subfloor.